caproto/caproto/doc/source/loggers.rst

 The flow of log event information in loggers and handlers is illustrated in the following diagram:

 .. image:: https://docs.python.org/3/_images/logging_flow.png
-https://docs.python.org/3/howto/logging.html#logging-flow
+For further reference, see the Python 3 logging howto: https://docs.python.org/3/howto/logging.html#logging-flow